gamesbook/protograf/docs/source/customised_shapes.rst

 share the same length.

-Because :doc:`protograf <index>` uses a default value of ``1`` for the *side* property, the Equilateral triangle is the default one that will be constructed unless more properties are set.
+Because :doc:`protograf <index>` uses a default value of ``1`` for the *side* property, an equilateral triangle is the default one that will be constructed unless more properties are set.
 See `Example 1.
 Default Triangle`_.

 Equilateral triangles can also be constructed using their centroid position, instead of the usual  *x* and *y* positions.
 See `Example 2.
 Custom Equilateral`_

 Isosceles triangles
 +++++++++++++++++++